chaos-mesh/website/docs/simulate-heavy-stress-on-kubernetes.md

 ## Create experiments using the YAML file

-1. Write the experiment configuration to the YAML configuration file.In the following example, the `memory-stress.yaml` file is used.
+1. Write the experiment configuration to the YAML configuration file.
+In the following example, the `memory-stress.yaml` file is used.

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1